 - Using an EC2 instance in the Amazon Web Services (AWS) cloud service.
-Using AWS is suggested to users who don't want to worry about properly configuring a server and all software packages, because the provided setup does all this automatically. - Using the Kurento Docker images.
-Docker allows to run Kurento in any host machine, so for example it's possible to run KMS on top of a Fedora or CentOS system.
-In theory it could even be possible to run under Windows, but so far that possibility hasn't been explored by the Kurento team, so you would be at your own risk - Setting up a local installation with apt-get install.
+Using AWS is suggested to users who don't want to worry about properly configuring a server and all software packages, because the provided setup does all this automatically. - Using the Docker images provided by the Kurento team.
+Docker images allow to run Kurento in any host machine, so for example it's possible to run KMS on top of a Fedora or CentOS system.
+In theory it could even be possible to run under Windows, but so far that possibility hasn't been explored, so you would be at your own risk. - A local installation with apt-get install, in any Ubuntu machine.
 This method allows to have total control of the installation process.

-Besides installing KMS, a common need is also installing a STUN/TURN server, especially if KMS or any of its clients are located behind a NAT router or firewall.
+Besides installing KMS, a common need is to also install a STUN or TURN server, especially if KMS or any of its clients are located behind a NAT firewall.

-If you want to try nightly builds of KMS, then head to the section Installing Nightly Builds.
+If you want to try pre-release builds of KMS, then head to the section Installing Pre-Release Builds.